alexgolec/tda-api/docs/order-builder.rst

 documentation, we cannot offer definitively say how to structure these orders.
 A few things have been observed, however:

- * The legs of the order can be placed by adding them as order legs.
+ * The legs of the order can be placed by adding them as option order legs using :meth:`~tda.orders.generic.OrderBuilder.add_option_leg`.
  * For spreads resulting in a new debit/credit, the price represents the overall debit or credit desired.